International Anti-Doping Framework

 WADA was created in 1999 to promote, coordinate and monitor the fight against doping in sport in all its forms at the international level.
 WADA is governed and funded by the Olympic movement and governments worldwide.

-WADA provides guidance over the key aspects of anti-doping through six International Standards, which ensures consistency between nations and sports.
+WADA provides guidance over the key aspects of anti-doping through eight International Standards, which ensures consistency between nations and sports.
 As well as ensuring compliance with the Code and International Standards, WADA aids in the development of scientific research, education and anti-doping capabilities.

 UKAD is responsible for ensuring sports bodies in the UK are compliant with the Code, through implementation and management of the UK’s National Anti-Doping Policy.